zorowangtt/phdthesis/source/09_chapter1_intro.md

 Two forms of oxygen sensor proteins exhibit totally differnet activities, inactive and active forms, despite minimal structural differences.
 The signaling pathways upon ligand binding and allosteric effects are identified by the energy transport network.

-In @sec:cha6, machine learning methods were integrated with molecular dynamics simulations and experimental results to characterize the conformational ensemble of a homodimer of _Thalassosira pseudonana_ chloroplastic protein (CP12).
+In @sec:cha6, machine learning methods were integrated with molecular dynamics simulations and experimental results to characterize the conformational ensemble of a new type of _Thalassosira pseudonana_ chloroplastic protein (homodimeric CP12).

 Finally, @sec:cha7 provides a comprehensive summary of the conclusions drawn from this thesis.
 It highlights the key findings and insights gained from the study of protein thermal transport properties and the application of machine learning algorithms.